 Known for its specialty shops, Yarragon also features one of Gippsland's leading antique stores and galleries.
 Shopping for linen and lace, soaps and candles, dolls and bears, fabrics and patterns, blown-glass vases and sculptures can work up an appetite.
 Put some pep in your step with an espresso and gourmet coffee scroll at The Shot House, and stock up on regional wines, smoked meats and fresh local produce at the Gippsland Food and Wine Store.

 With the car groaning under the weight of your edible purchases, it's time to set out for Walhalla on an hour-long drive around the Moe regional centre and green dairy farming country.

 Take the time to experience the beautiful gold rush town of Walhalla, nestled in a deep valley and home to only 20 residents.
 Tour the Long Tunnel Extended Gold Mine, ride on the Walhalla Goldfields Railway, or explore the cemetery overlooking the village.
 The self-guided Walhalla Historic Township Walk offers insights into the town's rich past.
-Ponder a while longer over a refreshing brew at the Walhalla Lodge Hotel.
+Pause over a refreshing brew at the Walhalla Lodge Hotel.